science64/Orion/README.md

 # Special Commands
 Use special commands to perform an action quickly and easily.
 ### Translation
+**YouTube Summary**
+Ask the AI to summarize a YouTube video or answer any question based on the video's transcript.
+See an example of use below.
+- `yt: Summarize this video https://www.youtube.com/watch?v=cnTMh_4KHts`
+- `youtube: What did Michio Kaku say about the future? https://www.youtube.com/watch?v=cnTMh_4KHts`

+It is recommended to use a larger context window model when using this functionality, such as Google Gemini.

 **Translate:** Translate text with ease using special command.
 - To translate "Hello everyone!" into Spanish, use: `translate:spanish Hello everyone!` or its short form `t:spanish Hello everyone!`.
 - AI will automatically detect the source language, requiring only the target language specification.